AvaIre/docs/heroku-guide.md

 Now you've successfully configured AvaIre on Heroku.
 You can see her logs by clicking on: **More** on the top right, followed by clicking on **View logs**.
 If you want to turn off AvaIre, click on **Resources**, followed by clicking on the pen, clicking on the toggle, and clicking on **confirm**.

-<a name="hosting-from-source-avaire-deploy"></a>
-#### Deploy method
-> {tip} This part assumes you have a GitHub account, as well as a _working_ AvaIre hosted on Heroku.

-To keep AvaIre up-to-date, after following the above method, go to [AvaIre's main repo](https://github.com/avaire/avaire) and click on **Fork**.
-Once it has been forked, copy part of the link after “https://github.com/” (e.g “chaNcharge/avaire”) and paste it to the GITHUB_REPO environment variable in your Heroku app settings.
+To keep AvaIre up-to-date, go to [AvaIre's main repo](https://github.com/avaire/avaire) and click on **Fork**.
+Once it has been forked, go to your repo's settings and turn on the issues feature.
+This is to notify you of any merge conflicts if you're using Heroku Scheduler to update.

+When that's done, copy part of the link after “https://github.com/” (e.g “chaNcharge/avaire”) and paste it to the GITHUB_REPO environment variable in your Heroku app settings.

 Now go back to Heroku and click on **deploy** followed by clicking on **Connect to GitHub**, and login if necessary.
 Click on **Search** and connect the repo that you just forked.